-Not producing eggs (ovulating) is the cause of problems in about 3 in 10 couples.
+Not producing eggs (ovulating) is the cause of problems in about a quarter of couples.
 In some women this is a permanent problem.
-In some it only happens from time to time: some months ovulation occurs, and some months it doesn't.
+In some it only happens from time to time: some months ovulation occurs and some months it doesn't.
 There are various causes of ovulation problems including:

 - Early (premature) menopause.

 - Polycystic ovary syndrome (PCOS).
-This can also cause excessive hair growth, acne, and period (menstrual) problems, and is associated with being overweight (obesity).
-See separate leaflet called Polycystic Ovary Syndrome for more detail.
+This can also cause excessive hair growth, acne and period (menstrual) problems, and is associated with being overweight (obesity).
+See separate leaflet called Polycystic Ovary Syndrome for more details.

 - Hormone problems - for example, too much prolactin hormone.
-This hormone is produced by the pituitary gland that lies just beneath the brain and helps with milk production.
+This hormone is produced by the pituitary gland that lies just beneath the brain and is involved with milk production.
 Too little or too much thyroxine hormone (produced by the thyroid gland in the neck) also affects fertility.

 - Being very underweight or overweight.
 This can affect your hormone balance which can affect ovulation.
 In particular, women with anorexia nervosa often do not ovulate.